forieux/qmm/docs/index.rst

 **no linesearch** is necessary and **close form formula for the step** are used with guaranteed convergence without sub-iteration.
 The explicit step formula allows fast convergence of the algorithm to a minimizer with minimal tuning parameters.
-However, the objective function must meet the conditions, see :doc:`Background <background>`.
+However, the objective function must meet conditions, see :doc:`Background <background>`.

 Features